JustinGOSSES/repo_link_extractor/README.md

 # repo_link_extractor
 A github actions + python code to extract URLs to code repositories to put into standard form, starting with github

-## ---- NOTE: JUST STARTED ONLY AN IDEAD TO COME BACK TO ----
+## ---- NOTE: JUST STARTED ONLY AN IDEA TO COME BACK TO ----

 ## Summary